nus-cs2103-AY2425S1/ip/docs/README.md

 The index provided should be within the bounds of the list, or else an error message will be provided.

-// Command formats if needed

 Example:
 - `mark 1` marks the first task from the list as done.
 - `mark 3` unmarks the third task from the list.

 The index provided should be within the bounds of the list, or else an error message will be provided.

-// A description of the expected outcome goes here

 If marking / unmarking is successful, a success message will be provided.

 ## 6: Finding of tasks

-// Describe the action and its outcome.

 You may search for task(s) that contain some search query using `find`:

-// Command formats if needed

 ```
 find <search string>